-God begins his work of transformation in us now and he provides every opportunity to make amends and every grace we need to grow in this life; if left incomplete upon death, He will complete it in a state called “purgatory” (see Catechism of the Catholic Church, 1030, 1054).
+God begins his work of transformation in us now and he provides every opportunity to make amends for our sins and every grace we need to grow in this life; if left incomplete upon death, He will complete it in a state called “purgatory (see Catechism of the Catholic Church, 1030, 1054).

-In Purgatory a person can no longer do penance for himself/herself.
-They count on us to do it for them so that they can be transformed.
+In Purgatory, a person can no longer do penance or make satisfaction for himself/herself.
+They count on us to do it for them.
 Penance, in the form of indulgences, can be offered for our loved ones who have died and, after having Masses offered for the repose of their soul, is the greatest way of assisting them.

-The transformation that results from this is necessary for us and the Holy Souls in Purgatory to enter into full communion with God.
+The transformation that results from this is necessary for the Holy Souls in Purgatory to enter into full communion with God.
 And as always, with God’s Will for us, it also transforms us as we do this.
 Our transformation is necessary too.